Gaepodong/Your-True-Review/README.md

 font_path = 'FONT_PATH',
 ```
-4. Abstract Key Sentences & Generate Wordcloud - Output will be stored in /data/
+4. Run - Output will be stored in /data/
 ```
 python macro.py
 ```